 Picking the best 20-second tune to hum along to when washing your hands can be pretty simple, whether it’s the chorus to Stayin’ Alive by The Bee Gees or ‘Happy Birthday’ sung twice.
 But choosing which product to clean your mitts with, can be a whole different ballgame.

 Do you prefer scented or non-scented soap?
 Is it better to use soap made from natural ingredients?
-To clear things up, we’ve asked more than 700 Australian consumers to give us the dirt on the bar soap(s) they bought from a supermarket or pharmacy (and used) in the last three months.
+To clear things up, we’ve asked more than 1,300 Australian consumers to give us the dirt on the bar soap(s) they’ve recently bought from a supermarket or pharmacy (and used).
 Brands were rated on effectiveness, feel on skin, scent, packaging design, value for money and overall satisfaction.
 Those that received the minimum survey sample size (30 responses) are compared in our report.

 Here are the best bar soaps in Australia, as rated by consumers in Canstar Blue’s review:

-Cussons Imperial Leather has taken the crown in Canstar Blue’s first-ever bar soaps ratings, receiving the only five-star review for overall satisfaction.
-Dove and Palmolive followed behind on four stars overall, while Lux and Coles sat on three stars.
+Dove has taken the crown in Canstar Blue’s bar soaps ratings, receiving the only five-star review for overall satisfaction.
+Most other brands followed behind on four stars overall, while Coles and Lux sat on three stars.

 Inspired by the name of a perfume created at the request of Russian nobleman Count Olaf in the late 1700s, Cussons Imperial Leather is all about creating products that help ‘wash away’ stress, with bright fragrances.
 Its Australian range only features two bar soaps, including its No. 1 Original Bar Soap and the No. 2 Gentle Care Bar Soap.

 If you consider yourself pretty picky with fragrances, Palmolive offers a bit more variety than some other brands featured in our list.
-It has several ranges, including Palmolive Gold, Palmolive Naturals and Cashmere Bouquet.
+It has several ranges, including Palmolive Gold and Palmolive Naturals.
 The brand also sells two types of body moisturiser bars from its Palmolive Oil Infusions line.

 For soft-feeling skin, the Palmolive Naturals collection features key ingredients such as shea butter, Vitamin E, honey extracts, aloe extracts and olive extracts.
 There’s also the Palmolive Gold bar soap, which is said to include different deodorising ingredients to suit people with active lifestyles.